Raphire/Win11Debloat/README.md

   <summary>Click to expand</summary>
   <blockquote>

-    Apps that are required or useful for most users:
+    General apps that are not removed by default:
     - Microsoft.GetHelp (Required for some Windows 11 Troubleshooters)
     - Microsoft.MSPaint (Paint 3D)
-    - Microsoft.OutlookForWindows*** (New mail app)
+    - Microsoft.OutlookForWindows* (New mail app)
     - Microsoft.Paint (Classic Paint)
-    - Microsoft.People** (Required for & included with Mail & Calendar)
+    - Microsoft.People* (Required for & included with Mail & Calendar)
     - Microsoft.ScreenSketch (Snipping Tool)
     - Microsoft.Whiteboard (Only preinstalled on devices with touchscreen and/or pen support)
     - Microsoft.Windows.Photos
     - Microsoft.WindowsCalculator
     - Microsoft.WindowsCamera
-    - Microsoft.windowscommunicationsapps** (Mail & Calendar)
+    - Microsoft.windowscommunicationsapps* (Mail & Calendar)
     - Microsoft.WindowsStore (Microsoft Store, NOTE: This app cannot be reinstalled!)
     - Microsoft.WindowsTerminal (New default terminal app in Windows 11)
     - Microsoft.YourPhone (Phone Link)
     - Microsoft.Xbox.TCUI (UI framework, removing this may break MS store, photos and certain games)
     - Microsoft.ZuneMusic (Modern Media Player)

-    Apps that are required or useful for gaming:
+    Gaming related apps that are not removed by default:
     - Microsoft.GamingApp* (Modern Xbox Gaming App, required for installing some games)
     - Microsoft.XboxGameOverlay* (Game overlay, required for some games)
     - Microsoft.XboxGamingOverlay* (Game overlay, required for some games)
     - Microsoft.XboxIdentityProvider (Xbox sign-in framework, required for some games)
     - Microsoft.XboxSpeechToTextOverlay (Might be required for some games, NOTE: This app cannot be reinstalled!)

-    Apps that are required or useful for developers:
+    Developer related apps that are not removed by default:
-    - Microsoft.PowerAutomateDesktop****
+    - Microsoft.PowerAutomateDesktop*
-    - Microsoft.RemoteDesktop****
+    - Microsoft.RemoteDesktop*
-    - Windows.DevHome****
+    - Windows.DevHome*

-    * Can be removed in custom mode or by running the script with the '-RemoveGamingApps' parameter.
+    * Can be removed in custom mode or by running the script with the relevant parameter.
+(See advanced method)
-    ** Can be removed in custom mode or by running the script with the '-RemoveCommApps' parameter.
-    *** Can be removed in custom mode or by running the script with the '-RemoveW11Outlook' parameter.
-    **** Can be removed in custom mode or by running the script with the '-RemoveDevApps' parameter.
   </blockquote>
 </details>